kaushik3012/feedback-thermal-controller/readme.md

+# Feedback Thermal Controller Simulator

-*This program require Python 3 to execute.*
+*This program requires Python 3 to execute.*

 Run this module using:
 python3 thermal_controller